 - Amish and Mennonite Old Order only:

-- Signed copy of IRS form 4029, application for exemption from Social Security and Medicare taxes, and waiver of benefits.
+- A signed copy of IRS Form 4029, application for exemption from Social Security and Medicare taxes, and waiver of benefits.

 Canadian citizens 16 and over